symfony/symfony-docs/setup/flex.rst

        $ rm -rf vendor/*
        $ composer install

 #.
-No matter which of the previous steps you followed.
-At this point, you'll have
+Regardless of which of the previous steps you followed, at this point you'll have
    lots of new config files in ``config/``.
 They contain the default config defined by Symfony, so you must check your original files in ``app/config/`` and make the needed changes in the new files.
 Flex config doesn't use suffixes